-The Forest Management Plan provides direction and guidance for the managed uses of forest resources and non-timber resources with an emphasis on fish and wildlife habitat, recreation, watershed protection, demonstration and education, research, and timber management to provide guidance for integrated multi-resource management activities and to establish standards and guidelines for the Arcata Community Forest and Jacoby Creek Forest.
-The Resource Conservation and Management Elements contain overall goals and policies for forest management, which are derived from the Forest Management Plan.
+The City adopted the 1994 Arcata Community Forest & Jacoby Creek Forest Management Plan to provide guidance for integrated multi-resource management activities and to establish standards and guidelines for the Arcata Community Forest and Jacoby Creek Forest.
+The Resource Conservation and Management Elements contain overall goals and policies for forest management.
 The Forest Management Plan includes goals, policies, detailed management direction, monitoring and evaluation techniques for the City-owned forests.
 The forest management plan goals are listed below.